-Indicator Target Achieved Local Water Committees (CLEs) established and operational in the Comoé and Mouhoun Basins 10 10 Basin Water Resources Development and Management Master Plan (SDAGE) developed and validated 2 2 Basin committees established 2 2 directorate staff, and CLE staff on various technical aspects of resource management, including how to use the hydro-basin software.
+Indicator Target Achieved Local Water Committees (CLEs) established and operational in the Comoé and Mouhoun Basins 10 10 Basin Water Resources Development and Management Master Plan (SDAGE) developed and validated 2 2 Basin committees established 2 2 initially conceived.
+After establishing basin committees and CLEs as legal entities, COWI staff trained the board of directors of the basin committees, directorate staff, and CLE staff on various technical aspects of resource management, including how to use the hydro-basin software.
 Although CLEs were scheduled to receive two training sessions, they received only one due to implementation delays.
-Basin agency staff noted that the available training did not cover some topics in depth-particularly topics outside of SDAGE development such as the basin-level hydrological models, for which only one staff member for the Comoé Basin and two for the Mouhoun basin were trained.
+Basin agency staff noted that the available training did not cover some topics in depth-particularly topics outside of SDAGE development such as the basinlevel hydrological models, for which only one staff member for the Comoé Basin and two for the Mouhoun basin were trained.